eclipse-archived/ceylon-lang.org/documentation/1.0/reference/expression/invocation.md

         i = 7;
         true, true, false
     };

+    Iterable<Boolean> someBooleans = {true, true, false};
+    m{
+        s = "Kia ora";
+        i = 7;
+        someBooleans...
+    };
 <!-- cat: } -->

 ### Sequenced arguments

-The arguments (if any) to a sequenced parameter are called the sequenced arguments.
+The arguments (if any) to a sequenced parameter are called the *sequenced arguments*.
+Sequenced arguments can be passed in two ways:

-### Using ellipsis with a sequenced argument
+1. If you already have an `Iterable` expression whose elements you'd like to use as the sequenced arguments you can pass it by appending ellipsis (`...`) to the argument expression.
+2. You can provide a comma-separated list of expressions to pass as the sequenced arguments.
+The compiler will evaluate the expressions and wrap them in an `Iterable` for you.

-Because a sequenced parameter can be declared with a default value just like any other parameter, care must be taken when you want to use an `Empty` argument.
+**Caution:** Because a sequenced parameter can be declared with a default value just like any other parameter, care must be taken when you want to use an `Empty` argument.
 Consider the following method: